Diagnosis of schizophrenia: Prelingually deaf persons

 Usually, psychiatric diagnostics is carried out orally.
 Thus, the question about schizophrenia in prelingually deaf persons rises.
 Only few reports exist.
 A review points out that acoustic hallucinations of normal hearing schizophrenic people correspond to visual and tactile hallucinations of prelingually deaf persons.
 Also, the structure of the (sign-) language is altered in ill persons.
 As a follow, "schizophrenia does not depend on the acoustic part of language or the acquisition of spoken language".

 Onset

-Early-onset schizophrenia occurs from ages 20–30, late-onset occurs after the age of 40, and very-late-onset after the age of 60.
+Early-onset schizophrenia occurs before the age of 17, and very-early onset schizophrenia occurs before the age of 13. late-onset occurs after the age of 40, and very-late-onset after the age of 60.
 It is estimated that 15% of the population with schizophrenia are late-onset and 5% very-late onset.
 Many of the symptoms of late-onset schizophrenia are similar to the early-onset.
 However, individuals with late-onsets are more likely to report hallucinations in all sensory modalities, as well as persecutory and partition delusions.
 On the other hand, late-onset cases are less likely to present with formal thought disorder, affective symptoms.
 Negative symptoms and cognitive impairment are also rarer in very-late onset cases.